anekar/TestingForCovid/README.md

    Cleaning the dataframe i came across with some problems
    1. New column names must be replace the old ones
    2. Unnecessary columns must be deleted
-   3. The year_week column is not following the 3rd normality form
+   3. The year_week column is not following the 3rd normality form and it has scientific notations
    4. The week variable must be inserted in a new column

 ## Visualization Tools